|Peace Tower Carillon Quick Facts|

 Of the eleven carillons in Canada, the Peace Tower Carillon is the most frequently played, and the best known.
-From September to June each year, the carillonneur performs from noon to 12:15, playing a different programme each day.
+From September to June each year, the carillonneur performs from noon to 12:15 on weekdays, playing a different programme each day.
 In July and August, the recitals are a full hour in duration - from 11:00 a.m. to 12:00 p.m. each weekday.

 The Guild of Carillonneurs in North America (GCNA) is a professional organization dedicated to the promotion of the carillon art in North America.
 As such, its membership includes performers, composers, bell-founders, carillon builders, and carillon enthusiasts, as well as churches, universities, and other institutions with carillons of all kinds.
 In September 1936, the Second Congress of Carillonneurs in North America was called at the Houses of Parliament in Ottawa, Canada.
 At this meeting, The Guild of Carillonneurs in North America was established as a central organization with a constitution.
 For more information, visit the Guild’s Web site at www.gcna.org.